 We've experienced many fantastic outcomes regarding our patient's gastric sleeve surgery in our experience practising thousands of bariatric surgeries.
 Some clients experience little to no appetite post-surgery, while others find that they are still hungry after gastric sleeve.
 Naturally, a lack of appetite is favourable after gastric sleeve surgery, but neither outcome is right or wrong.
 What matters is the way that the patient deals with any post gastric sleeve hunger issues.

 Seeking Support from Health Professional Networks

-In most gastric sleeve surgery cases, patients will lose a considerable amount of weight after the surgery.
-Whether or not the patient has an appetite after surgery is unique to each patient.
-Continue to seek support from your network, as well as help from your weight loss clinic, surgeon, dietician and psychologist.
+In most gastric sleeve surgery cases, patients will lose a considerable amount of weight loss after the weight loss surgery.
+Whether or not the patient has an appetite after the weight loss surgery is unique to each patient.
+Continue to seek support from your network, as well as help from your weight loss clinic, surgeon, bariatric surgeon, dietician and psychologist.
 The health professionals want to see you succeed and have the expertise required to address your concerns, including “will I feel hungry after gastric sleeve surgery?” among many others.